sbcshop/Barcode-Scanner-Breakout-Software/README.md

 # USB Setup
 ## USB-COM Mode
-  When the bar coder uses USB communication interface, but the host application program receives data by serial communication, it can be set to USB virtual serial communication mode.
-This function needs to install the corresponding driver on the host.
+  * The bar code can be set to USB virtual serial communication mode if the host application programme gets data via serial connection.
+The necessary driver must be installed on       the host before this function can be used.
   * Plug barcode scanner breakout to a computer or laptop  via a USB cable.
 Scan the USB-COM mode barcode,mention below (the module is defaults to USB-Keyboard mode)

     <img src= https://github.com/sbcshop/Barcode-Scanner-Breakout/blob/main/images/usb_com.JPG />